 But entertaining as RE:ORDER are (and things will always be grand when there’s ‘Temptation’), it’s the undoubted potential of VILE ELECTRODES that really exposes itself tonight.
 Now, if Anais, Loz and Martin could just capture the essence and dynamic of their live presentation onto vinyl…

 VILE ELECTRODES, along with SHH, KATJA VON KASSEL and NATU BELLA play the Oxjam Music Festival on Friday 8th October 2010.
-The Electricity Club will also be doing a DJ set.

 Text and Photos by Chi Ming Lai